Blow-up in finite or infinite time of the 2D cubic Zakharov-Kuznetsov equation: Appendix

-where $P$ is defined as the following operator with inner products:
+Here, we discuss the discrete spectrum of the operator $A$ that arizes in the virial estimate in Lemma \ref{S:virial-1}.
+We note that here we show a direct numerical computation of the spectrum of the operator $A$, and in \cite{HRY2025} we provide several other numerically-assisted methods to prove the spectral properties of $A$.
+For convenience of the numerical computations, we double the operator $A$ and search for the spectrum below 1 (instead of $\frac12$ as discussed after \eqref{E:P}):

-Similar to the process in \cite{CGNT}, we numerically calculate the spectrum of the operator $2(B+P)$ in the following steps: \begin{itemize} \item[1.]
-We discretize the operator into the form of matrix. \item[2.]
-We find the eigenvalues and corresponding eigenvectors of the matrix.
-Those eigenvalues are the spectrum of the operator $2(B+P)$. \item[3.]
-The eigenvalues which are less than $1$ are the ones we are looking for, since we know $2(B+P)$ has continuous spectrum from Lemma \ref{L:v-virial}. \end{itemize}
+where $P$ is defined in \eqref{E:P} as the following operator with inner products:

-It has been shown in \cite{CGNT} that the matlab command \texttt{eig} or \texttt{eigs}, which incorporate ARPACK in \cite{ARPACK}, is an efficient way to compute the eigenvalues for the large matrices.
-Therefore, it is suffice to show how to discretize the operator $2(B+P)$ into the matrix form.
+Similar to, for example, \cite{CGNT} or as we did for the 3D ZK in \cite{FHRY}, we numerically calculate the spectrum of the operator $2(B+P)$ in the following steps: \begin{itemize} \item[1.] discretize the operator into a form of a matrix, \item[2.] find the eigenvalues and corresponding eigenvectors of the matrix; that will produce the spectrum of the operator $2(B+P)$, \item[3.] the eigenvalues that are less than $1$ are the ones that are relevant (give the discrete spectrum below $1$), since $2(B+P)$ has continuous spectrum from $1$, see Lemma \ref{L:v-virial}. \end{itemize}

-The discretization of the operator $B$ and imposing the homogeneous Dirichlet boundary conditions are standard.
-For that we follow the same procedure as in \cite[Chapter 6, 9, 12]{T2001}.
+It has been shown in \cite{CGNT} that the matlab commands \texttt{eig} or \texttt{eigs}, which incorporate ARPACK in \cite{ARPACK}, is an efficient way to compute the eigenvalues for large matrices.
+Therefore, it suffices to show how to discretize the operator $2(B+P)$ into a matrix form.
+The discretization of the operator $B$ and imposing the homogeneous Dirichlet boundary conditions are standard, for that we follow the same procedure as in \cite[Chapters 6, 9, 12]{T2001}.

 We next describe how we discretize the projection operator $P$.
-We also introduce a mapping to make the mapped Chebyshev collocation points to be more concentrated in the central region, where the functions (ground state $Q$) own the largest amplitude and gradient.
+We also introduce a mapping to show how we choose the collocation points via Chebyshev method and make them more concentrated in the central region, where the functions (including the ground state $Q$ and eigenfunction) have the largest amplitude and gradient.